yotadevices/SDK-Samples/README.md

 # SDK-Samples
-The repository includes several sample projects that shown how to create apps for YotaPhone.
+The repository includes several sample projects which show how to create apps for YotaPhone.

 ### License
 ```Text